marcoslin/ang_rest_auth/xcauth.md

 * Client sends:
   - `nonce`
-  - `NC` -- if gop is set to `xauth-nc`
+  - `NC` -- if qop is set to `xauth-nc`

 ## `xresp`

 This is analogous to HTTP Digest Authentication and build upon `xauth`.
-As this `gop` requires `auth-token` for Access and `XAUTH` for Token Refresh, client must find a secure way of caching these 2 data and only sending back to the server during the secured Authorization phase.
+As this `qop` requires `auth-token` for Access and `XAUTH` for Token Refresh, client must find a secure way of caching these 2 data and only sending back to the server during the secured Authorization phase.
 This should be easy for Native Code clients but for webapp, it must rely on localStorage for HTML5 clients or techniques such as [Cookie-less Session][1].
 If application loses these information, server will respond with "401 Unauthorized" forcing the user to login again.

-The primary benefit of this `gop` is to allow for HTTP based Access once user has been authenticated.
+The primary benefit of this `qop` is to allow for HTTP based Access once user has been authenticated.

 ### Formula: